awsdocs/aws-robomaker-developer-guide/doc_source/create-robot.md

 1. Optionally, under **Tags**, specify one or more tags for the robot\.
 Tags are words or phrases that act as metadata for identifying and organizing your AWS resources\.
 Each tag consists of a key and a value\.
 You can manage tags for your robot on the **Robot details** page\.

+   Your tags can be populated as environment variables on the robot when the robot application is deployed\.
+Tags must only contain alphanumeric or underscore characters\.
+The environment variable name will be formatted as `AWS_ROBOMAKER_ROBOT_TAG_KEY_TAGKEY`, where `TAGKEY` is your tag key\.
+The tag value will be the environment variable value\.

    For more about tagging, see [Tagging Your AWS RoboMaker Resources](tagging-robomaker.md)\.

 1. Choose **Create**\.